ABOUT ZCMP

 Our roundtable discussions on “Reparative Memory,” “Why Zip Codes?” and “Chronic Lives” brought the inspiring work of memorial artists, demographers and public health experts into our conversations.

-Throughout this site, we keep using “we,” even while knowing that there are many voices, lives, and losses that go into that we–none of them the same.
+Throughout this site, we keep using “we,” even while knowing that there are many voices, lives, and losses that go into that we––none of them the same.
 Our hesitations are similar to Fred Moten’s: “I want to say [we] so badly I can taste it, or smell it, or hear it as if it were being whispered in my ear.
 Do I have to earn that right?
 Will you grant it to me?…I feel like I feel something with you, even if it can’t be what you feel.
-I lost someone, too, who was so much and so many more than one.” [https://zcmp.org/imagine-repair-performance/] As Judith Butler puts it, “loss has made a tenuous ‘we’ of us all.
-And ‘we’ is always “aspirational.”
+I lost someone, too, who was so much and so many more than one.”
+[See Moten, “Preparing to Imagine”] As Judith Butler puts it, “loss has made a tenuous ‘we’ of us all,” and the act of invoking a “we” is also “aspirational,” “a way of hoping for ‘we’ that does not yet exist.”

 This site offers a glimpse into what our small group was able to create during one year of global pandemic.
 We hope that, along with the many other participatory community projects of care stemming from this period, it contributes to a collective demand for public acknowledgement, justice, and repair.